Opportunities, management strategies and more

 What is 'the cloud'?

 "The cloud" is an all-encompassing term for a virtualized information technology (IT) computing environment in which individuals and businesses work with applications and data stored and maintained on shared machines in a web-based setting, rather than physically housed in a user's location.
-Google's popular email system, Gmail, is an example of the cloud — but this is just one model.
+Google's Gmail is an example of the cloud—but this is just one model.
 There are three cloud service models (infrastructure as a service, platform as a service and software as a service) deployed in four types of settings (private, community, public and hybrid clouds).

 - Infrastructure as a service (IaaS): provides access to server hardware, storage, network capacity and other fundamental computing resources